-The fourth annual masque ball for the benefit of War Relief Fund will be held at the Inn on Insksgiving Eve (Wednesday, the 28th).
-Tickets The on sale at the Inn and at the Chemist Shop.
-Inission \$1.00.
-After 11 o'clock, sandwiches and the will be served, for which 25c will be charged.
-The served to come in costume representing popular advertisement.
-The fund derived from balls has been used to buy materials throughthe following winter.
-Help make this ball the success!
+The fourth annual masque ball for the benefit of the War Relief Fund will be held at the Inn on Thanksgiving Eve (Wednesday, the 28th).
+Tickets will be on sale at the Inn and at the Chemist Shop.
+Admission \$1.00.
+After 11 o'clock, sandwiches and coffee will be served, for which 25c will be charged.
+Guests are requested to come in costume representing some popular advertisement.
+The fund derived from these balls has been used to buy materials throughout the following winter.
+Help make this ball the usual success!